meyresilva/AfricanWomenLit/README.md

 https://github.com/meyresilva/AfricanWomenLit/blob/main/Theory/ConradHeartDarkness.md

-Also, some examples of images of women's bodies in nationalist discourses, as in Chinua Achebe's *Things Fall Apart*, as in the text,
+Some examples of images of women's bodies in nationalist discourses, as in Chinua Achebe's *Things Fall Apart*, as in the text,

 https://github.com/meyresilva/AfricanWomenLit/blob/main/Theory/WomeninAchebe.md

-Black women and postcolonial feminist theories, as you find here, ..
+Also Black women and postcolonial feminist theories, as you find here, ..

 In the end, I will examine some selected works authored by African women from several nations to give an aidea of the main themes in these works, as you see here ...